Does your credit score need a boost? Whether it’s to qualify for a new home or car, getting a personal loan can help get you build your credit.

 Pay close attention to the section on fees and penalties.
 Seek clarity for any components you don’t understand.
 For example, you may be assessed a loan origination fee to process the application or prepayment penalty if you settle the balance early.
 Depending on the amount of the loan, these values could be hefty, and the costs of taking out the loan could outweigh the benefits.

 If you’re having trouble qualifying for a personal loan, get a secured credit card.
 Although they require a security deposit, secured credit cards like the USAA Bank Secured American Express® or the Capital One Secured Mastercard, are a great tool for rebuilding credit and building rapport with a bank.

 Getting a secured credit card is as simple as:

 - Shopping around for the best options.
 Visit local credit unions and community banks as they tend to have lower rates.

-- Using SuperMoney’s cc finder to explore terms and rates.
+- Using SuperMoney’s personal credit cards comparison tool to explore terms and rates.

 - Submitting an application and making the minimum deposit (or higher) to open the account.

 Once the account is active, make timely payments and keep the balance low to give your credit a boost.
 To get started, use SuperMoney’s credit card comparison tool to help you find the best secured credit cards on the market.